 - §153.25- Interference with the use of docks, piers and bulkheads for the disposal of offensive materials prohibited.

-This repeal of Article 153 of the Health Code is promulgated pursuant to Sections 558 and 1043 of the New York City Charter.
-Section 558 of the Charter empowers the Board of Health to amend the Health Code and to include in the Health Code all matters to which the authority of the New York City Department of Health and Mental Hygiene extends.
+These amendments to the Health Code are promulgated pursuant to Sections 558 and 1043 of the New York City Charter (“Charter”).
+Section 558 of the Charter empowers the Board of Health (“Board”) to amend the Health Code and to include in the Health Code all matters to which the authority of the New York City Department of Health and Mental Hygiene (“Department”) extends.
 Section 1043 grants the Department rulemaking authority.

 There are many descriptions of the City’s history of struggles with waste disposal.
 See, e.g., Edwin G. Burrows and Mike Wallace, Gotham: A History of New York City to 1898, Oxford University Press, 1999; John Duffy, A History of Public Health in New York City 1625-1866, Russell Sage Foundation, 1968; and Robin Nagle, Picking Up, On the Streets and Behind the Trucks with the Sanitation Workers of New York City, Farrar, Straus and Giroux, 2013.
 Professor Nagle is anthropologist in residence at the City Department of Sanitation.